WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Application/Properties/entSession.md

 **Return value** *Session*

-The Enterprise Session object.
+The Enterprise or Studio Server Session object.

 ## Description

-The `entSession` property gives access to the Enterprise session by returning a Session object.
+The `entSession` property gives access to the Enterprise or Studio Server session by returning a Session object.

 For more info about the Session object please see the [Session](../../Session/index.md) documentation.